Plan and configure a high availability and disaster recovery environment →easyMultiple ChoiceObjective-mapped

 Create an auto-failover group with a secondary instance in a paired region.

-Option D is correct because auto-failover groups with a secondary in a paired region provide RTO of ~1 hour and RPO of 5 seconds to 5 minutes, meeting the requirements cost-effectively.
-Option A is incorrect because active geo-replication is not supported for Managed Instance.
-Option B is incorrect because log shipping is not natively supported.
-Option C is incorrect because point-in-time restore has longer RTO.
+Auto-failover groups (Option C) are the most cost-effective solution for Azure SQL Managed Instance with an RTO of 1 hour and RPO of 15 minutes.
+They provide an RTO of ~1 hour and an RPO of 5 seconds to 5 minutes, meeting the requirements at low cost.
+Option A is incorrect because active geo-replication is not supported for SQL Managed Instance.
+Option B is incorrect because log shipping is not natively supported for Managed Instance.
+Option D is incorrect because point-in-time restore has a longer RTO and RPO, typically not meeting the 15-minute RPO requirement.

 Answer analysis